 Year Group Tasks Set Reception Daily reading encouraged, book changed after reading 3 times.
 Phonic sounds and key words for phase teaching at that time, sent home for awareness and to use if wanted.
 One Friday for Friday - spellings.
 Ongoing - reading.
-Phonics packs sent home with phase 2-5 flashcards, HFW and alien words.
-Guidance letter sent with it, with links to websites and how to use the resources.
 Two Weekly spellings, daily reading and half termly homework projects.
 After Christmas, tables tests - X2, X5, X10.
 Three Spellings and times tables to be given on a Monday to be tested on the following Monday.
 Children to practise daily - Reward Tickets give for each day they practise.
 Reading - children are encouraged to read at home.
 This is recorded in their Reading Record and Reward Tickets are given.
 Four Reading at least 10 minutes a day - Reading Record books checked and signed weekly - Reward Tickets given.
 Spellings and times tables given on Monday, tested weekly.
 Spellings - Look/Cover /Write Check daily in homework books.
 Project linked to curriculum to be handed in before each half term - certificate to be given for completion.
 If homework books/Reading Records not brought in to put homework/comments in, name down the class behaviour chart.
-Five Monday for Friday-spellings and tables to learn for test on Friday.
-Ongoing - reading (at least 15 minutes a day) Maths revision task set on Google Classroom for completion Complete in own time if homework not completed or spellings haven't been learnt.
-Six Monday for Friday - spellings, tables.
-Tuesday for Tuesdays - reading comprehension CGP (from spring term) Wednesday for Wednesdays - maths activity CGP Thursday for Thursdays - grammar activity CGP Ongoing - reading daily.
-If more than one day late without a reason, stay in to complete in own time.
+Five Monday for the following Monday - tables, English/spelling activity, My Maths.
+Monday for Friday-spellings to learn and tables for test on Friday.
+Ongoing - reading.
+Reward Tickets given for every time read with.
+Miss 5 minutes of break if not read at least 3 times in a week or if spellings haven't been learnt.
+Six Monday for Friday - spellings, tables, grammar & punctuation activity.
+Tuesday for Thursday - arithmetic activity.
+Friday for Friday - MyMaths.
+Ongoing - reading.
+If more than one day late without a reason, kept in to complete in own time.